different styles of embroidery

 Ancient Origins

 The story of embroidery starts with early civilizations.
-People began embroidering around 30,000 B.C., during the Cro-Magnon era.
+People began with it around 30,000 B.C., during the Cro-Magnon era.
 In ancient China, embroidery became a work of art from the 5th to the 3rd centuries B.C.
 The Vikings in Sweden also adopted this craft during the 9th and 10th centuries.

 By the year 1000, embroidery was thriving in Europe.
 This ancient art has grown and changed over time, always reflecting cultures and personal stories.